 Games like mini bowling!
 Now, if you can't afford to take your kids to a bowling alley or they're too young to play the actual sport, and bring the game to your own home.
 Of course, the easiest thing to do is to buy them those mini sets in the toy stores.
 However, you can also get creative with what you already have.
 For the pins, for instance, you can use old water bottles and set them up as if they're the pins on an actual bowling alley.
 As for your ball?
 Any bouncy ball you have there will do.

 Now, this is an extremely fun game that you probably played when you were younger.
 And if you want your kids to enjoy their childhoods, you'll not only teach them this game but play it with them in your own living room as well!
+You’ll need a big living room though, very similar to the grand homes in Paris and whatnot!
 The rules are simple: you pretend the floor is filled with hot molting lava and you have to go from one place to another without stepping on it.
 Scatter some stairs, cushions, and big pillows all over the house to make getting across a bit easier.
 But really, the fun is trying not to touch the floor at all!

 When keeping your kids entertained, why not play a game that can stimulate their mind as well?
 A good one will be a scavenger hunt.
 Hide a few items around the house and give them a list to try and find them all.
 But to make it more fun and a little but more challenging, instead of listing down the items as they are, why not write down riddles instead?
 The riddles can describe the said items and the area in which they'll find them.
 It's up to them to decipher what they mean and to see, with their eyes and mind, what they're looking for.